 Based on the results of this additional review, the SRT assembles a List of Projects for Consideration for selection by the Secretary.
-A project must meet all six determinations to be included on the List of Projects for Consideration.
+A project must meet all six determinations (unless the cost effectiveness determination at 46 U.S.C.
+54301(a)(6)(A)(ii) is not required for a particular project) to be included on the List of Projects for Consideration.
 The Secretary makes final selections based on the criteria described in Section E.1.